Scope 3 Emissions & Reporting Explained

 The Greenhouse Gas Protocol is the most widely-used international GHG accounting tool.
 This tool categorizes gas emissions into three groups or “scopes.”
 Scope 1 covers direct emissions from owned or controlled sources.
-Scope 2 covers indirect emissions from the generation of purchased electricity, steam, heating and cooling consumed by the reporting company.
+Next is Scope 2, which covers indirect emissions from the generation of purchased electricity, steam, heating, and cooling consumed by the reporting company.
 Scope 3 includes all other indirect emissions that occur in a company’s value chain.

 By contributing to climate change, these GHG emissions pose physical, financial, and regulatory risks to companies.
 So, just as value chains can be optimized to increase value to the finished products or services, they can and must be optimized to reduce climate risk and realize opportunities to create and offer new products and services that support a lower emissions future.

 According to the GHG Corporate Protocol, all organizations should quantify scope 1 and 2 emissions when reporting and disclosing GHG emissions.
 The protocol does not yet require companies to quantify scope 3 emissions.
 The good news is that plenty of organizations are reaching into their value chain to understand the full GHG impact of their operations.
 As they do so, they may find or offer emissions reduction opportunities even in places that the emissions are not under their control.
 Companies may be able to impact the activities that result in the emissions.
 They may influence suppliers or choose which vendors to contract with based on their practices.

 For these reasons, Scope 3 emissions reporting is critical.

 - Find the emission hotspots in their supply chain

 - Understand the sustainability performance of their suppliers